You can order yourself copies from Lulu.com. Specifically:

 However, that minimum price is different between each currency, and those prices don't map out to USD prices equivalently.
 For instance, $55 USD for the hardcover versions is NOT the same as $80 CAD (at time of writing).
 Far from it, in fact.
 Unfortunately, the minimum that Lulu.com allows me to set for CAD/EUR/GBP/AUD is quite a bit higher than that of USD, and I have to adjust the price accordingly.
 I can only guess that they're a smaller operation than the giganto printing/publishing places and need to charge more to deal with international printing or legal stuff or whatnot.

 But, more confusingly, although I was required to specify those individual prices, I've been told by some of my Canadian friends that they still see the plain USD prices anyway.
 So maybe it all works out okay and you really are just paying the USD price converted into your currency (plus what I would assume to be somewhat hefty international shipping charges)?
 Man, I don't know what's going on.

 The short version is: If you're seeing higher (converted) prices for international currencies, that's beyond my control.
 Sorry about that.

 I'm afraid not.
-If I could, I would, but Amazon doesn't let me tie Createspace-made books together in a bundle like that.
+If I could, I would, but Amazon doesn't let me tie KDP-made books together in a bundle like that.

 Oh, come on.

-Well, like I said, Createspace and Amazon do all the printing and shipping.
+Well, like I said, KDP does all the printing and Amazon does all the shipping.
 So, the books never come through me, thus I never have a chance to sign them or anything like that.
 Such are the foibles of print-on-demand stuff.

 However, I'm considering the logistics of just ordering a few copies, signing them as need be, and shipping them out myself.
 It might drive the price up a bit, but that'd be the only way to do it, short of asking me to sign a copy in person or whatnot.
 More on that once I've decided how it'll all work.